jwodder/doapi/FUTURE.md

 - When not all objects of a type have been cached, labels that are valid IDs (or fingerprints or potential slugs) should not cause everything to be fetched (but the result should still be cached)

+- Give all commands that either have `--wait` (except 'new') or are 'wait' an option for dumping the manipulated objects instead of the completed actions
+    - Because fetching objects while an action is still in progress on them doesn't seem that useful/meaningful, this will only be available to "waiters" and will imply `--wait`.

+- Give `doapi-<droplet/image/floating-ip> delete` waiting options for waiting on each object's "destroy" action

 ## Library